University of Phoenix: Enrollment decline, transition to online courses (2010s)

 From 2009 to 2015, the University of Phoenix received an estimated $1.2 billion of federal money issued through the G.I.
 Bill.
 The university enrolled almost 50,000 such students in 2014, twice as many as any other institution.

-In October 2015, the Department of Defense suspended the school's ability to recruit on U.S. military bases and receive federal funding for educating members of the U.S. military.
-After protest from senators John McCain, Jeff Flake, and Lamar Alexander, the suspension was lifted in January 2016.

-The Federal Trade Commission (FTC) began investigating the university in 2015 in regard to an advertising campaign it ran from 2012 to 2014.
-On December 10, 2019, UoPX agreed to pay a settlement of $191 million related to charges that it recruited students using misleading advertisements.
-NPR reported the amount included $50 million in cash (which was later distributed as checks to more than 100,000 former students), as well as a $141 million cancellation in student debt, though the cancellations "won't affect student borrowers' obligations for federal or private loans".
-The institution admitted no wrongdoing as part of the settlement, which was at the time the largest FTC settlement against a for-profit school.

 In 2015, MarketWatch reported that UoPX students owed more than $35 billion in student loan debt, the most of any US college at the time.

 In 2016, the University of Phoenix partnered with the ASIS Foundation to provide scholarships for students studying for security-related degrees.
 In March 2016, the first ten scholarship recipients were announced.
 The University of Phoenix also has community partnerships with Boys and Girls Clubs of America, the American Red Cross, and the Junior League.

 In 2016, Apollo Education Group shareholders filed a class-action lawsuit against the corporation, arguing that it withheld information leading to large losses in stock prices.
 Several of the allegations related to UoPX's recruiting of military personnel and veterans.

 Between 2010 and 2016, enrollment declined by more than 70 percent amid multiple investigations, lawsuits, and controversies.
+In 2016, a Brookings Institution study estimated the University of Phoenix's five-year student loan default rate at 47 percent.